emeraldwhisper

 • Anxiety and Panic: can be common during withdrawal.
 Intense feelings of dread and physical symptoms such as a rapid heartbeat and breathing difficulties may characterize these episodes.

-• Depression and Mood Changes: Withdrawal from benzodiazepines can cause depression.
+• Depression and Mood Changes: Withdrawal from benzos can cause depression.
 Symptoms include sadness, difficulty concentrating, lack of interest in activities, and hopelessness.

-• Irritability and Restlessness: Quitting benzodiazepines can increase irritability, restlessness, and agitation.
+• Irritability and Restlessness: Quitting benzos can increase irritability, restlessness, and agitation.
 This can make it hard to manage your emotions and sustain healthy relationships with others.

 • Insomnia and Sleep Disruptions: Benzodiazepine withdrawal is commonly accompanied by sleep issues, such as difficulty sleeping or staying asleep.
 Fatigue and lack of sleep are possible outcomes of these disturbances.

-• Cognitive Issues: For some people, benzo withdrawal syndrome comes with issues to do with focus, memory, and general cognitive function.
+• Cognitive Issues: For some people, benzo withdrawal syndrome causes problems with focus, memory, and thinking skills.

 • Emotional Instability: Withdrawing from benzodiazepines can cause emotional swings, instability, heightened emotional sensitivity, and instability.